-| Senior non-IT Manager || x1 || Strong people skills, able to evaluate team dynamics & give constructive feedback.
+| Senior non-IT Manager || x1 || Strong people skills, able to evaluate team dynamics and give constructive feedback.
 Able to provide the wider perspective of programme & other functions.
 Ideally with emergency experience in a large agency. |

-| Senior Technical IT Expert || x3 || Very strong technical skills, people skills, ability to explain complex topics & give constructive feedback.
+| Senior Technical IT Expert || x3 || Very strong technical skills, people skills, ability to explain complex topics and give constructive feedback.
 Ideally with strong international emergency experience. |

 | Senior ETC Coordinator || x1 || Any individual who has been ETC Coordinator in any significant emergency response.
-Strong people skills, ability to explain complex topics & give constructive feedback. |
+Strong people skills, ability to explain complex topics and give constructive feedback. |

 If you are interested in being part of the facilitation team, you should send your CV to firstname.lastname@example.org and indicate which of the above roles you believe you are best suited for.